benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 be used to route the traffic and host the mail efficiently.

-This mechanism also allows the Autoconfig server to map the email address to a username that cannot be expressed using the Placeholders (see section).
+This mechanism also allows the Autoconfig server to map the email address to a username that cannot be expressed using the Placeholders (see section {{<<Placeholders}}).
 However, this method is discouraged.
 Instead, the email server login should accept email addresses as username, and doing the mapping to internal usernames at login time, which avoids the need for the client to know a different username.

+Autoconfig servers that customize the returned configuration file to the email address should avoid that email addresses can be tested for validity by hostile parties like spammers or attackers.
+For that reason, Autoconfig servers SHOULD return a real configuration, even if the email address sent as URL parameter does not exist.
-To avoid that email addresses can be tested for validity, whenever customized configs are returned, the Autoconfig server should respond to non-existing email addresses with a configuation that appears to be real and is similar in structure to real configurations, e.g. a random host out of the pool of actual hosts.
+If the query contains a non-existing email address, the server should not return an error nor a fake configuration, but rather a random real configuation, e.g. a random host out of the pool of real hosts.
+Supporting mail clients should test the login before completing setup, so spelling mistakes in the email address will be signaled to the user as login error in later stages of the setup process.

 ## Central database

-The ISPDB contains the configurations for most mail providers with a market share larger than 0.1%, and contains configurations for half of the email accounts in the world.
+The ISPDB is a central database that contains the configurations for most mail providers with a market share larger than 0.1%, and contains configurations for half of the email accounts in the world.

-This is a useful fallback for mail providers which do not host a configuration server described in the previous step.
-Using a central database (ISPDB) of mail configurations for the large mail providers will increase the success rate of finding a valid configuration drastically, up to 10-fold.
+This is a useful fallback that allows mail clients to support mail providers which do not host a configuration server described in the previous step.
+This can increase the success rate of finding a valid configuration up to 10-fold.

 The mail client application may choose the mail configuration database provider.
 A public mail configuration database is available at base URL `https://v1.ispdb.net/`.